bvrlbxr/Pix2Text/readme.md

 Also uses pillow and clipboard libs
 ## Binaries
-In Windows, you can simply download .exe from Releases, there's no need to install tesseract.
+In Windows, you can simply download archive from packages, there's no need to install tesseract.
 ## How to use
 In Windows, run pix2text.exe.
 Then, use "Scissors" app (Win + Shift + s) and select area with text.